0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 3. finally the client will send back a ACK packet, this final packet finalises the tcp handshake and the connection is now established

-Do note that there are more tcp options such as fast open, window scaling etc i just didn't add them for brevity also not all these options are present in every handshake, but they are still very common and enabled on most machines during the process each side sets up their intial sequence numbers, sequence numbers are used by tcp for segment re ordering, packet loss detection, keeping track of data etc
+note that there are more tcp options such as fast open, window scaling etc i just didn't add them for brevity also not all these options are present in every handshake, but they are still very common and enabled on most machines during the process each side sets up their intial sequence numbers, sequence numbers are used by tcp for segment re ordering, packet loss detection, keeping track of data etc